E-gift card fraud prevention tips and detection solutions

 3. Boost website security

-Businesses that can predict spikes in website traffic and gift card sales can protect themselves by upgrading their site security.
+Or they may review or decline transactions that involve gift card purchases of unusually high balances.
 A business’s busy season isn’t the time to find out its outdated website is extra susceptible to fraud.

-Typically, bad actors get away with eGift card fraud because they don’t have to provide information like a physical address to purchase.
-Asking for a buyer or recipient’s name, address, or email can help businesses identify potentially fraudulent transactions.
+Typically, bad actors get away with e-gift card fraud because they don’t have to provide information like a physical address to purchase.
+However, asking for a buyer or recipient’s name, address, or email can help businesses identify potentially fraudulent transactions.

 5. Protect the entire customer journey